 The Dementia HIT aims to involve people affected by dementia in all aspects of its work.
 We welcome the views of people affected by dementia to help guide our decision making and set priorities.
 We encourage our partner organisations to follow the Dementia HIT patient and public involvement (PPI) guidelines (PDF).

-If you are a professional and would like our support with public involvement (eg researchers or service providers wishing to set up a focus group) please complete the Dementia HIT PPI request form.
-We are happy to work with you to create the most effective involvement opportunity for their needs.
-A fee may be charged for support, which will be agreed in advance.
+If you are a professional and would like our support with public involvement (e.g. researchers or service providers wishing to set up a focus group) please email the Dementia HIT coordinator at firstname.lastname@example.org.
+We are happy to work with you to create the most effective involvement opportunity for your needs.
 We request a minimum of six weeks' notice for PPI support requests.

 The Dementia HIT PPI resource list includes guides and reports, useful for the planning, development and evaluation of PPI activities with people affected by dementia.

 The BEST team carried out a literature review to help identify the best ways to involve people affected by dementia in research and service evaluation on behalf of the Dementia HIT.

 One way to become involved with the Dementia HIT is to join the volunteer panel.
 Members of the panel are contacted about suitable involvement activities such as: